Bob Wilson (footballer, born 1941)

-Robert Primrose Wilson OBE (born 30 October 1941) is a former Scotland international football goalkeeper and later broadcaster.
+Robert Primrose Wilson OBE (born 30 October 1941) is a former Scotland international football goalkeeper and later broadcaster / anchorman.

-As a player, Wilson spent 11 years at Arsenal where he made over 300 appearances.
+As a player, Wilson spent 11 years at Arsenal, where he made over 300 appearances.
 He also featured as a youth and senior international for Scotland.
 After retiring as a player, he turned to coaching and broadcasting, presenting football programmes on television for 28 years until 2002.
-Wilson has also gone on to create a charity organization known as the Willow Foundation.
+Wilson also founded the Willow Foundation charity in memory of his daughter.